1.Why Podiatric Medicine?

-Podiatry is specialized from the beginning, with emphasis in the lower extremities.
+Podiatry is specialized from the beginning, with an emphasis in the lower extremities.
 We have our own separate schools and don’t need to apply to a general medical school.
-This field of medicine gains exposure to several unique areas including: sports medicine, biomechanics, neurology, pediatrics, orthopedics, dermatology, internal medicine, diabetic care, and surgery.
+This field of medicine gains exposure to several unique areas including sports medicine, biomechanics, neurology, pediatrics, orthopedics, dermatology, internal medicine, diabetic care, and surgery.

 8.What is the top school?

 There is no specific “top school” everybody is trying to get into.
 Each of the nine schools has their own criteria, learning curriculum, reputation and traditions.
 You can attend open house dates, participate in summer or winter shadowing programs, or set up a one-on-one time with a representative to learn more.

 9.What kind of classes I will take?

 Anatomy, physiology, microbiology, histology, biochemistry, pharmacology, pathology and definitely lower-extremity anatomy.
-Each school has its own unique curriculum, but the above are a definite that will be offered at each podiatry school.
+Each school has its own unique curriculum, but the above are definite that will be offered at each podiatry school.

 10.Average class size?

-Depending on the school it can ranges from 30-125 students.
+Depending on the school it can range from 30-125 students.
 For specific demographics for each school, visit AACPM.

 On average you are facing about $35,000 to $65,000 per year (*plus your loan interest rate).
 Note: the cost of the school and living varies depending on the school’s tuition and your living accommodations.

 12.Where can I apply?

 The official website is AACPM, visit them at www.aacpm.org .

 Aside from offering loans, each school hands out a number of scholarships to the entering class based on GPA, MCAT score, and overall application package.
 (Ask the school about their scholarship information specifically for your entering class.)

 14.Do I apply for the FASFA?

 Yes, the same process that you have done in your undergrad you will have to continue during the next four years.
 This is the only method to receive Financial Aid.
 Keep a good record of your FASFA pin number and personal information on file.

 15.Need more info. on a school?